AbdulKarimBukhshAnsari/Web_Development_Learning/React/Context_API/README.md

 # Step by Step method to Consume and create the Context

-Absolutely!
-Let’s do a **dry run** of the entire flow with clear explanations.
-We'll go step by step:

----

 ## 1. **Creating the Context**
 We start by creating the context.
 This is essentially creating a "store" where we can share data across components.